10th International Adult Education Academy

 For the second week, students compared diverse aspects of adult education in nine different groups.
 One of these comparative groups for example explored how digital competences can be acquired through study programmes in adult education.
 Another group examined how adult education can evoke active democratic citizenship.
 Comparing these aspects and systems of adult education among the different home countries of the participants helped to analyse the differences and similarities between them.

-On the last day of the Adult Education Academy, all groups presented the results of their comparisons to each other via Zoom.
-With the ePortfolio system WueMahara, participants visualized the outcomes of their work.
+On the last day of the Adult Education Academy, all groups presented the results of their comparisons to each other.
 The presentations were a great way to conclude the two weeks of intense lectures and discussions.